-Since the publication of this article, we have been reliably informed by careful connoisseurs that a rare steak doesn’t contain actual blood.
-This means that it wouldn’t fall under the prohibition of Acts 15:29, even if it were a permanent moral requirement.
-Though the practical and hermeneutical point of the article remains the same, we sincerely apologize for this rare mistake and regret placing steak on the table in this discussion.
+The original version of this article featured rare steak as a possible example of eating blood today.
+After publication, we were reliably informed by careful connoisseurs that a rare steak doesn’t contain actual blood (which means that it wouldn’t fall under the prohibition of Acts 15:29, even if it were a permanent moral requirement).
+Though the practical and hermeneutical point of the article remains the same, we sincerely apologize for this rare mistake and regret ever placing steak on the table in this discussion.

-For many, a rare steak is a favorite dish, reserved for special occasions or relished after a long week at work.
-Yet the inclusion in Acts 15:29 of “abstain from . . . blood and what has been strangled”—among a list of forbidden practices for Gentile believers—may give some pause.
-The passage raises a host of historical, hermeneutical, and moral questions.
+While concerns about eating blood may seem remote, in the context of the command in Acts 15:29 of “abstain from . . . blood and what has been strangled”—among a list of forbidden practices for Gentile believers—it is well worth our time to consider the question.
+In fact, upon close examination, the passage raises a host of historical, hermeneutical, and moral questions.
 Are these prohibitions permanent for all Christians?
-If the prohibition is permanent, how do we reconcile it with Romans 14, where Paul tells his readers not to judge one another by what they eat?
+If the blood prohibition is permanent, how do we reconcile it with Romans 14, where Paul tells his readers not to judge one another by what they eat?
+Finally, what does this passage reveal for the concerns of the church today?
 These are questions that deserve careful consideration.

 In order to make sense of this command, we need to look at the passage in context, which requires understanding the events of the Jerusalem Council and the lengths the apostles went to protect and build up the young church.